Home & Health

 “Tom’s ‘Dads Group’ has a different model that can capture some of those dads we’ve been missing in the past.”

-Mary said joining the online ‘Dads Group’ could potentially be as effective as face-to-face groups, for social connection benefits as research is showing that telehealth is as effective as face to face programs.
+Mary said joining the online ‘Dads Group’ could potentially be as effective as face-to-face groups.
+As research is showing that telehealth is as effective as face to face programs.
 In the future having the flexibility of both online and face to face groups.

 Crisis support can be found at Lifeline: (13 11 14 and lifeline.org.au)